jakeheis/SwiftCLI/README.md

 ![alt tag](https://github.com/jakeheis/SwiftCLI/blob/master/Support/AddFiles.png)

 ## Example
-An example of a CLI developed with SwfitCLI can be found in the Example directory in this repo.
+An example of a CLI developed with SwfitCLI can be found at https://github.com/jakeheis/Baker.

-The example project is a command called "baker" - a command to cook you whatever food you would like.
-It includes three commands, one implemented in each method described in the "Commands" section above - init, list, and bake.

-To run the Example project, Build it, and then in your terminal enter in "baker".